politicsconservative

 Hungary, BudapestMonday, March 23, 2026

-Orban has maintained warm ties with Putin, even during the Ukraine conflict.
-Hungary remains heavily dependent on Russian oil and gas, and last week Orban blocked an EU loan to Ukraine over a dispute about a damaged oil pipeline.
+Orban’s government has faced mounting criticism for its unwavering alignment with Russia, even as Moscow’s war in Ukraine rages.
+Hungary remains heavily reliant on Russian fossil fuels, and last week, Orban blocked an EU loan to Ukraine over a dispute involving a damaged oil pipeline.

 Actions